junxit/us-congress-bills-109/bill.md

 ## § 3.
 Authorization of feasibility study

 The Secretary of the Interior, acting through the Bureau of Reclamation, is authorized to conduct a feasibility study on raising the height of Arthur V. Watkins Dam for the development of additional storage to meet water supply needs within the Weber Basin Project area and the Wasatch Front.
 The feasibility study shall include such environmental evaluation as required under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.) and a cost allocation as required under the Reclamation Project Act of 1939 (43 U.S.C.
 485 et seq.).

+## § 4.
+Cost shares

+- **(a)** *Federal Share* The Federal share of the costs of the study authorized in section 3 shall not exceed 50 percent of the total cost of the study.
+- **(b)** *In-Kind Contributions* The Secretary shall accept, as appropriate, in-kind contributions of goods or services from the Weber Basin Water Conservancy District.
+Such goods and services accepted under this section shall be counted as part of the non-Federal cost share for the study.

+## § 5.
+Authorization of appropriations

+There is authorized to be appropriated to the Secretary $1,000,000 for the Federal cost share of the study authorized in section 3.

+## § 6.
+Sunset

+The authority of the Secretary to carry out any provisions of this Act shall terminate 10 years after the date of the enactment of this Act.